mserranof/lum_interconnect_arq1/README.md

 To vary the RF voltage from a signal, you cna find the functions
 -  add_sweep: To define the sweep
 -  export_results_ic_RF_sweep: To export the data from a .icp file

+### Two RF tones sweep
+- add_sweep: To define the sweep
+- export_results_icp: To export the data from an .icp file
+- process_data_icp: to process the data (unfinished)

+### export_results_test
+- Is only code used to export and process all the different sweeps
+  ### init_constants.py
+  -  For the constants you need throghout the simulation